wyattbubbylee/wyattbubbylee.com/pages/server-documentary.md

 ---

 day 1 a k a day2 i firstly started a minecraft server on version 1.20.1 ps here is my minecraft skin
+and yes it is a Baked Bean skin

 ![Alt text](/idk.PNG)